 IP address must also match an entry in your project’s

-(see Configuring Internal IPs).
-It will also only display if the mimetype of the
+(see 6.
+Configure Internal IPs).
+It will also only display if the MIME type of the

 response is either